curityio/curity-idsvr-azure-aks-demo-installation/README.md

 ## Deployment Pattern

-All of the services are running privately in the Azure kubernetes service and exposed via a https load balancer.
+All of the services are running privately in the Azure Kubernetes service and exposed via a https load balancer.

 ![deployment pattern](./docs/azure_aks_deployment.svg "deployment pattern")